Sodium thiosulfate

 Sodium thiosulfate (sodium thiosulphate) is an inorganic compound with the formula Na2S2O3*xH2O.
 Typically it is available as the white or colorless pentahydrate (x = 5), which is a white solid that dissolves well in water.
 The compound is a reducing agent and a ligand, and these properties underpin its applications.
+Historically known as "hyposulphite of soda", sodium thiosulfate is used in medicine as a treatment for cyanide poisoning.
+It is also a reliable photographic fixer and played a key role in the development of photography in the 19th century.

 Uses

 Sodium thiosulfate is used predominantly in dyeing.
 It converts some dyes to their soluble colorless "leuco" forms.
 It is also used to bleach "wool, cotton, silk, soaps, glues, clay, sand, bauxite, and edible oils, edible fats, and gelatin."

 Medical uses

-Sodium thiosulfate is used in the treatment of cyanide poisoning.
+Sodium thiosulfate is used to treat cyanide poisoning.
 It is on the World Health Organization's List of Essential Medicines.
 Other uses include topical treatment of ringworm and tinea versicolor, and treating some side effects of hemodialysis and chemotherapy.
 In September 2022, the U.S. Food and Drug Administration (FDA) approved sodium thiosulfate under the trade name Pedmark to lessen the risk of ototoxicity and hearing loss in infant, child, and adolescent cancer patients receiving the chemotherapy medication cisplatin.